yellowmessenger/documentation/docs/platform_concepts/studio/api/add-api.md

 ---
 title: Add or import APIs
-sidebar_label : Add APIs via Studio's API module
+sidebar_label : Add APIs via Automation's API module
 ---

 In addition to the various integrations supported by Yellow.ai, you can seamlessly integrate any third-party APIs with your chatbot.
 This comprehensive guide provides step-by-step instructions on connecting your chatbot to external APIs, enabling real-time data storage and retrieval for creating a personalized user experience.